-- The founding treaties of the European Communities, adopted in the 1950s, did not include any explicit mention of human rights.
-Case law of the Court of Justice: - Evolution in the case law: fundamental rights of the individual underlie the general principles of Community law, respect for which is guaranteed by the Court of Justice" and that the safeguarding of these rights, "although inspired by the constitutional traditions common to the Member States, must be ensured within the framework of the structure and objectives of the Community". - Lack of positivization: - Revisions of the treaties: references to HR. - Accession of the EU to the European Convention for the Protection of Human Rights (problems for accession). - EU own declaration of HR: EU Charter of Fundamental Rights of 2000. - Treaty of Lisbon: respect for human rights as one of the values on which the EU (art.
+- ➤ The founding treaties of the European Communities, adopted in the 1950s, did not include any explicit mention of human rights.
+Case law of the Court of Justice of EU: - Evolution in the case law: fundamental rights of the individual underlie the general principles of community law, respect for which is guaranteed by the Court of Justice" and that the safeguarding of these rights, "although inspired by the constitutional traditions common to the member states, must be ensured within the framework of the structure and objectives of the community". - Lack of positivization: - Revisions of the treaties: references to HR. - Accession of the EU to the European Convention for the Protection of Human Rights (problems for accession). - EU own declaration of HR: EU Charter of Fundamental Rights of 2000. - Treaty of Lisbon: respect for human rights as one of the values on which the EU (Art.
 2 TEU).
-General objective of all policies. - Specific provisions on the regime of protection of human rights in the EU: Article 6 TEU. - The TEU has positivized human rights by incorporating "by reference" the Charter of Fundamental Rights of the European Union and establishing that it "shall have the same legal value as the Treaties".
+General objective of all policies. - Specific provisions on the regime of protection of human rights in the EU: Article 6 TEU. - The TEU has positivized human rights by incorporating "by reference" the Charter of Fundamental Rights of the European Union and establishing that it "shall have the same legal value as the treaties".

-- It has also confirmed that respect for human rights constitutes one of the values underpinning the EU and forms part of the general principles of law, respect for which is guaranteed by the Court of Justice of the EU. - Furthermore, the TEU includes a clear mandate for the Union to accede to the European Convention for the Protection of Human Rights. - Respect for human rights must be guaranteed in the EU Member States: Article 7 a preventive control mechanism for the risk of violation of the values set out in Article 2, as well as a sanction mechanism in the event of a "serious and persistent" violation of these values by a Member State.
+- It has also confirmed that respect for human rights constitutes one of the values underpinning the EU and forms part of the general principles of law, respect for which is guaranteed by the Court of Justice of the EU. - Furthermore, the TEU includes a clear mandate for the EU to accede to the European Convention for the Protection of Human Rights. - Respect for human rights must be guaranteed in the EU member states: Article 7 is a preventive control mechanism for the risk of violation of the values set out in Article 2, as well as a sanction mechanism in the event of a "serious and persistent" violation of these values by a member state.

-THE PROTECTION OF VICTIMS OF ARMED CONFLICT
+PROTECTION OF VICTIMS OF ARMED CONFLICTS

-- A) General aspects
+- A. General aspects

-- B) Victims' protection
+- B. Victim protection

-- C) The application of International Humanitarian Law
+- C. Implementation of international humanitarian law